jkimmeyer/panorama-design-system/README.md

 $ npm run generate:components
 $ npm run storybook
 ```

+## Components
+The component templates can be found in `plop-templates`.
+The corresponding partials can be found in `plop-helpers/partials.ts`.

 ## CI
 The CI also runs test checking the code style, the tests and the types of the application.